Vindexus/HeresyWorld/equipment.md

 ## Upgrading Equipment

+The following are just guidelines.
+Feel free to change this as much or as little as you want to fit your specific setting and climate.

 |Upgrade|Cost|Notes|
 |:--|:--|:--|
 |+n damage|start at 10-15 thrones|Each level past +1 should be more than double the cost of the previous